 Chef Concierge Anthony Bosco's Favorite Pizza Slices

-New York is full of great pizza slices, but for my money, I want mouthwateringly delicious and over the top.
-My top five pizza slices balance outrageous toppings: buffalo chicken, fried eggplant and penne alla vodka with tried and true classic New York spots.
+New York is full of great pizza slices, but for my money, I want mouthwateringly delicious and over-the-top options.
+My top five pizza slices balance outrageous toppings: buffalo chicken, fried eggplant and penne alla vodka with classic, tried-and-true New York spots.

-Prince Street specializes in the “grandma’s slice” named after what else, Italian grandmothers making pizza pies at home.
-The dough is a little thicker, served in a square dish and the toppings are reversed.
-The cheese goes down on the dough, red sauce on top.
+Prince Street specializes in the “grandma’s slice” named after — what else — Italian grandmothers making pizza pies at home.
+The dough is a little thicker, the pie is served in a square dish and the toppings are reversed: The cheese goes down on the dough, red sauce on top.
 If you’ve never had a grandma’s slice, it might seem odd.
-One bite of the fluffy over-sized square, with its crispy edges, melty cheese and sweet, tangy tomato sauce and you’ll be sold for life.
+One bite of the fluffy, oversized square with its crispy edges, melty cheese and sweet, tangy tomato sauce and you’ll be sold for life.
 After all, grandma always did have the best cooking.
-Prince’s slice is extra perfect with their iconic pepperoni rounds.
-After cooking they twist up into perfect little cups that hold just the right amount of their spicy chili oil.
+Prince’s slice is extra-perfect with its iconic pepperoni rounds.
+After cooking, the rounds twist up into perfect little cups that hold just the right amount of spicy chili oil.

-This familia joint might have its origins in Salerno, Italy—but the non-traditional buffalo chicken slice is where it’s at.
-Moist chunks of chicken are coated in a spicy, tangy and all-around devourable buffalo sauce.
-Right as the heat from the sauce hits you, their creamy blue cheese style sauce kicks in to cool everything back down before you start on the next slice — and trust me, there will be another slice.
+This familia joint might have its origins in Salerno, Italy, but the nontraditional buffalo chicken slice is where it’s at.
+A spicy, tangy and all-around devourable Buffalo sauce coats moist chunks of chicken.
+Right as the heat from the sauce hits you, the creamy, blue-cheese-style sauce kicks in to cool everything back down before you start on the next slice — and trust me, there will be another slice.

-We would all eat more veggies if they came deep fried and atop pizza.
-This slice is topped with copious amounts of crispy on the outside, creamy on the inside, fried eggplant.
-The eggplant could be a meal in itself but what sets the slice off is the slightly sweet red sauce with the needed acid to cut all that rich eggplant goodness.
-This veggie packed party comes in small batches and they generally run out — so make sure to get there early.
+We all would eat more veggies if they came deep-fried and atop pizza.
+Copious amounts of crispy-on-the-outside, creamy-on-the-inside fried eggplant top this slice.
+The eggplant could be a meal in itself, but what sets the slice off is the slightly sweet red sauce with the needed acid to cut all that rich eggplant goodness.
+This veggie-packed party comes in small batches and they generally run out — so make sure to get there early.

-When people say, “New York Style Pizza” they are talking about Joe’s.
-No gimmicks here, just good old-fashioned pizza.
-Thin-ish crust, fresh tomato sauce and just enough cheese to balance it all out.
+When people say, “New York-style pizza,” they are talking about Joe’s.
+No gimmicks here — just good, old-fashioned pizza with thin-ish crust, fresh tomato sauce and just enough cheese to balance it all out.
 Served piping hot out of a brick oven, this is the perfect spot to work on your New York fold.
 Push your pointer finger straight down into the center of the crust and fold up both sides.
 This allows excess grease to slide off the pizza, makes it easier to eat and keeps you from burning your mouth on molten cheese.
 Extra “local points” if you eat it off a paper plate standing in the street.